lukeitslukas/msdocs-app-service-sqldb-dotnetcore/README.md

 - azure-app-service
 ---

-# .NET Core MVC sample for Azure App Service
+# .NET Core MVC sample for Azure App Serviced

 This is a sample application that you can use to follow along with the tutorial at [Tutorial: Deploy an ASP.NET Core and Azure SQL Database app to Azure App Service](https://learn.microsoft.com/azure/app-service/tutorial-dotnetcore-sqldb-app).